Things to remember while hiring for your startup

 Know the right time for your team to expand

 Depending on the startup, their product, and their financial scenario, they must figure out when the right time for hiring more employees is.
 Normally, it can take up to 3 to 4 years for a startup to have a bigger team.
-Jobs Dynamics’ team, now comprising of 15 members also took a similar amount of time to grow.
+Jobs Dynamics’ team, now consisting of 15 members, also took a similar amount of time to grow.
 It is a challenging task to find people who are genuinely interested in your work, and who share the same passions as the company.
 And companies too, have to be reputed enough to attract potential employees.
 Founders should also be ready to designate work and mentor their employees before expanding the team.